 Brian Egan is the co-founder of the Aussie Helpers Charity.
 He is respected and revered as one of Australia’s greatest unsung heros fighting to save our farmers from loss and heartache by dedicating his own life to their sanity and support 24/7, all year round.

 Nerida has been now working on Aussie Helpers with Brian for 17 years, never receiving a penny for their time, because it was never about the money.
 It was about compassion and caring.

 In 2010 Nerida was nominated for the Who’s Who of Australian Courageous Women and she continues to inspire women around Australia with her tireless work and incredible ability to support farming families during their difficult.

 Nerida pioneered the “Pamper Packs” for the farming women who often went without these simple luxuries because of the remote location and high demands of working on the land often while raising a family.

 You can hear from Nerida herself on the Australian Story TV episode where she speaks of her perspective raising a family on the land, and the growth of Aussie Helpers.

-Sometimes people just want someone to talk to and Sam is their first contact with Aussie Helpers.
-Sam listens to their story and follows up with any assistance they need.
+Sometimes people just want someone to talk to and Sam and Tash are their first contact with Aussie Helpers.
+They listen to their story and follow up with any assistance they need.